bingson/WinGolems/Readme.md

 <br>

 ### DEPENDENCIES
-* WinGolems was tested on
-  * Windows 10 Home Version 20H2 OS build 19042.985
+* Tested on Windows 10 Home Version 20H2 OS build 19042.985
-  * Autohotkey version 1.1.33.09.
+* Built with Autohotkey version 1.1.33.09.
 To make changes to any scripts, installation is required, but optional if you just want to run the precompiled binary to try it out.
+* Recommended: VS Code with the following

 ### INSTALLATION